 LISTEN TO THE PODCAST

 [Did you already listen to Episode One?
-You can listen to Episode Two here.]
+You can listen to Episode Two here.
+And if you've already listened this far, you can find Episode Three here.]

 Episode 1: If You Want It, You Will: Growing Up in Segregated Louisville